 GREGORY: To move is to stir, and to be valiant is to stand.
 Therefore, if thou art moved, thou runn’st away.

-- This competitiveness in the Capulet servants’ natures becomes much more intense when it’s direct at their enemies.
+- This competitiveness in the Capulet servants’ natures becomes much more intense when it’s directed at their enemies.
 Compare and contrast the Sampson-Gregory competition to their rivalry with the Montague servants.
 Is there a psychological connection between the two forms of competition?
 If so, what is it?

-- ALTERNATIVE REACTION: What could anyone of these feuding young men have said to cool hot tempers and reduce the competitiveness between the rival factions.
+- ALTERNATIVE REACTION: What could anyone of these feuding young men have said to cool hot tempers and reduce the competitiveness between the rival factions?

 - Why are the young guys in the play so easily offended?